min2ha/ukwa-site/content/target/41713820/index.en.md

   "subject": null
 }

-# Simon Hart MP for Carmarthen West and South Pembrokeshire

 Simon Hart is the prospective parliamentary candidate for Carmarthen West and South Pembrokeshire.
 He is also the current MP.